alan-turing-institute/REG-handbook/content/docs/how_we_work/knowledge_sharing.md

 ### Repo Audits

 A few of us plan to get together to help check whether documentation, usage and installation instructions are clear for a project (for example), or to review the code.
-We hope to hold the first one of these in the near future (June 2021) - contact Eric for details, or see [this issue](https://github.com/alan-turing-institute/Hut23/issues/925).
+See [this page](code_audits.md) for more details.

 ### Project retrospective - Snark Hunts